Approved UKSPF projects for businesses in Sunderland

 Delivery Organisation: UMi Commercial Ltd

-The Business Growth Fund is a £3.5m programme of investment funded by the UK Shared Prosperity Fund that supports Business growth that supports business growth across the areas of Sunderland City Council, Gateshead Metropolitan Borough Council and the North Of Tyne Combined Authority.
+The Business Growth Fund is a capital investment grant funded by the UK Shared Prosperity Fund that supports business growth in Sunderland.

 The primary aim of the fund is to create employment and stimulate business growth.
 It will foster innovative processes to drive productivity, resulting in increased profitability, wage growth and employment growth in businesses, strengthening our economy and creating better jobs.

-The Fund will attract £11.5m of private sector investment and aim to create a minimum of 268 new jobs in the areas.
+The Fund aims to attract significant private sector investment and create new jobs in the city.

 Telephone: 0191 716 1007